narengan/cis/iam.md

 #### Reader
 After Bob logs into cis-test-instance, they:
 1. Click on **Account > Access** tab in the nav bar
-1. Select the **Tony** you want to provide access
+1. Selects **Tony** to whom he wants to provide access
-1. Select **bob.com**
+1. Select **`bob.com`**
 1. Select **Reader** Role
   1. All check boxes are pre-ticked to show that the user needs *min* read access to the whole domain, and cannot give partial access to a domain
 1. Click **create policy**